beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 the same as the `shipname` parameter that was passed into this method".

-This is how we take the ship name that was passed in as an argument and attach it to the newly-constructed object!
+This is how we take the ship name that was passed in as an argument and attach it to the newly constructed object!
 We save a reference to the name in an attribute on the object!

-Note that I named `shipname` different than `ship` deliberately.
+Note that I named `shipname` differently than `ship` deliberately.
 (I did this to show that they _could_ be different, but also to avoid confusion when looking at the example.)
 But it's far more common to just name them the same thing.
 This is OK since `self.name`, the attribute on `self`,